-This Chouf-specific ESMP that covers envisaged routine maintenance works for primary roads and highways was prepared by TIVÈL Consultancy at the request of Dar Al Handasah Nazih Taleb & Partners, as a fulfillment of the environmental and social requirements stated in component 1 of REP. It documents the project's risk management strategy.
+This ESMP encompasses the planned routine maintenance activities for primary roads and highways in Kesrouane.
+It was prepared by TIVÈL Consultancy in response to Dar Al Handasah Nazih Taleb & Partners's request and serves as a comprehensive documentation of the project's risk management strategy.